utdata/csvkit-nicar/README.md

       25     285    5066 11.csv
 ```

-- "25" is the number of lines
+- "25" is the number of lines in the file
-- "285" is the number of words
+- "285" is the number of words in the file
-- "5006" is the number of bytes
+- "5006" is the number of bytes in the file

 We'll use this with the `-l` flag to see just the number of lines in files.